dgc-network/dgc-contract-backup/docs/source/sabre_transaction_family.rst

 ************************
-Sabre Transaction Family
+Smart Transaction Family
 ************************

 Overview
 =========
-Sawtooth Sabre is a transaction family which implements on-chain smart contracts executed in a WebAssembly virtual machine.
+Sawtooth Smart is a transaction family which implements on-chain smart contracts executed in a WebAssembly virtual machine.

 WebAssembly (Wasm) is a stack-based virtual machine newly implemented in major